emadiqbalali/emadsblog/content/posts/2021/13/why-investing-is-better-than-saving.md

 However, with investing your money into the Bonds can certainly give you better returns over the Fixed Deposits and much more better in Mutual Funds & Equity but with slight risk exposure.

 Overall, its your money and you know what to do and what is right with you.
-Hope you like the advice and more posts like this, stay tuned with us.
-Put down your Email and you'll get our new posts right away on your email.
+Hope you like the advice and more /posts like this, stay tuned with us.
+Put down your Email and you'll get our new /posts right away on your email.